Simplescraper

 })

-// 1.
-Get a handle to the <iframe> element in the parent document.
+// 1. get a handle to the <iframe> element in the parent document.

-// The frame may render after navigation, so wait for the element itself.
+// the frame may render after navigation, so wait for the element itself.

 const frameElement = await page.waitForSelector('iframe.sample-code-frame', { timeout: 15000 })

-// 2.
-Cross from the <iframe> element into its own document.
+// 2. cross from the <iframe> element into its own document.

 // contentFrame() returns a Frame, which has the same query/evaluate API as a Page.